-greater ridership
+greater ridership friendlier bus drivers

-great service later at night would be good

-have better service

-have bus #3 every 1/2 hr or 15 min. we have 3 school programs that use that route daily and it just does not run often enough to limit overcrowding have bus stops say the routes toward train center on the website again have buses be every 15 minutes have buses on time there are sometimes the bus takes up 30 mins after said time to get there have coffee inside dispenser have customer service available tell the last bus leaves for the night, many times i have had to call customer service after 6pm to get some help with the buses and none is there to answer the phones have every bus have wifi have it run an hour and #630 after the hour have longer times on weekends and a bus route on the weekends in Keizer for routes 14 and 12 have more available times to route 40x have more bus stop with covered area have more maks available just in case have routes 26 27 running on saturdays like they do on monday thru friday have subway trains because if we can build apartments everywhere the population can . to have subways in salem we have a good population now, it would serve well for those that work, etc.
+great service later at night would be good friendlier drivers have better service friendlier fellow passengers have bus #3 every 1/2 hr or 15 min. we have 3 school programs that use that route daily and it iust does not run often anough to limit just does not run often enough to limit friendly bus drivers overcrowding full service lobby hours have bus stops say the routes toward train center funding services b schedules on the website again gegen or bus takes up 30 mins after said to not more drivers so you can driver later at night have coffee inside dispenser get rid of these survey , too personal have customer service available tell the last bus leaves for the night, many times i have had to call give back 1/2 hour runs on Portland Rd. customer service after 6pm to get some help with the buses and none is there to answer the phones have every bus have wifi go back to being every 30 min not 1 an hour have it run an hour and #630 after the hour go back to bus 3 running every 1/2 hour please have longer times on weekends and a bus route go back to every 15 minute rides on the weekends in Keizer for routes 14 and 12 go to salem center have more available times to route 40x good customer service have more bus stop with covered area good job (2X) have more maks available just in case gov funding or / and a route to Eug have routes 26 27 running on saturdays like they gov support :) do on monday thru friday

+Gary Wayne Mitchell 10-26-21 more busses on have buses be every 15 minutes have subway trains because if we can build apartments everywhere the population can . to have subways in salem we have a good population now, it would serve well for those that work, etc.